airbus-seclab/AFLplusplus-blogpost/docs/README.md

   will not be fuzzed.

-  Because `base64_decode` is implemented by a trusted external library which we don't want to fuzz (in this case, OpenSSL) intend to fuzz specifically, we'll pick the second option.
+  Because `base64_decode` is implemented by a trusted external library which we don't want to fuzz (in this case, OpenSSL), we'll pick the second option.

 Thus, we can move the `AFL_QEMU_PERSISTENT_ADDR` to the address of `parse_cert_buf`: